mbenencase/dfm-slam/README.md

 3. Inside the `$ROOT/feature_tracker/scripts/feature_tracker.py`, modify the **first line** to the conda environment executable path.

-# How to Run
+# Performance

-Currently it was tested
+Currently it was tested on `rgbd_dataset_freiburg1_xyz.bag` from: https://vision.in.tum.de/data/datasets/rgbd-dataset/download.
+The reconstruction you can see in the image below.